 - The stone is located and removed.
 If it is large, it is destroyed using ultrasound, lasers, or other devices.
 The surgeon then removes the fragments.
 An advantage of PCNL over SWL is that the surgeon is able to remove the stone fragments directly, instead of relying on their natural passage from the kidney.

-- Generally, patients stay in the hospital for3 - 5 days.
+- Generally, people stay in the hospital for 3 to 5 days.

-- Either a small device called anephrostomy tube left in the kidney for drainage ora ureteral stent that keeps the ureter open may be used during the healing process.
+- Either a small device, called a nephrostomy tube, is left in the kidney for drainage.
+Or a ureteral stent that keeps the ureter open may be used during the healing process.
 Both will be removed at some point after surgery.
 If neither is needed, the hospital stay may be shorter and there may be less pain.

 - Ultrasound is currently the preferred method.
 It results in a stone-free rate of more than 90%.
 A rigid nephroscope delivers the ultrasound waves.